gitpod-io/gitpod/test/README.md

 # Integration Tests

-This directory containts Gitpod's integration tests, including the framework that makes them possible.
+This directory contains Gitpod's integration tests, including the framework that makes them possible.

 Integration tests work by instrumenting Gitpod's components to modify and verify its state.
 Such tests are for example: